 A creative and witty tweet is always a fantastic way to get customers talking about your product.
 For Taco Bell, its quips fit naturally into its brand voice.
 Taco Bell has always targeted its campaigns toward a younger, hipper audience, and everyone knows youngsters love a little sass.
 Who doesn’t?

 TSA Gives PSA’s That Make You Laugh

-Instagram is the number one place for people and brands to share, like, and comment on pictures.
-Many brands have started using Instagram to show off their products and brand image.
+Instagram is the number one place for people and Brands to share, like, and comment on pictures.
+Many Brands on Social Media have started using Instagram to show off their products and brand image.
 The TSA has been using its page to raise community awareness, posting pictures of dangerous weapons and substances people try to smuggle through airports.

 What started as an honest reminder of how the TSA keeps us safe has turned into a meme-worthy Instagram feed.
 From a picture of an ice pick concealed in a cane to someone who attempted to bring a grenade (yes, a grenade) onto a plane, the TSA’s photos are definitely entertaining—albeit a tad scary.
 The photos elicit thousands of comments from followers, ranging from “WTF!?” to genuine questions about safety and carry-on policies.

 Harness Your Creative Side Like Totoro’s Travels

 Studio Ghibli handles advertising well on its own, but it’s inspired a cult following that reaches every corner of the globe.
 A dedicated fandom can potentially provide immeasurable amounts of free advertising, and the fans of Studio Ghibli are no exception.
 Hop on Instagram and search the word “Totoro,” and you’ll find thousands of fan accounts dedicated to the lovable cat/owl/whatever-the-heck-he-is.